 Mayor Michael McGlynn created the Medford Energy Committee (MEC) in November 2010 to augment the city’s effort to become a municipal leader in energy efficiency, conservation and renewable energy.
 The Medford Energy Committee has taken on the work of the Medford Clean Energy Committee and the Medford Energy Task Force.
 Each member of the committee is appointed by the Mayor.
 The Medford Energy Committee was renamed and the scope expanded to be the Energy & Environment Committee in 2017 by Mayor Stephanie Burke.

 The Medford Energy & Environment Committee works in conjunction with the Medford Office of Energy and the Environment to support the City’s goals of energy independence and environmental stewardship.
 The Committee provides additional technical and consulting expertise to the City and organizes energy and environmental related projects, events and programs to benefit the residents of Medford.
 The Committee is comprised of Medford residents who bring a variety of expertise to the city, particularly in the areas of energy efficiency, clean energy, community outreach and education.

 Projects that the Committee has been involved with include the Idle Free campaign, the Solarize Medford initiative, the Go Green Residential home energy assessment program, and the Medford Wind Turbine.
-They are also actively planning this year’s Harvest Your Energy Festival and taking submissions for the 2016 Medford Green Awards.
-Members of the Energy Committee all contribute to the Medford Energy Committee Blog.
+They are also actively planning this year’s Harvest Your Energy Festival and taking submissions for the 2017 Medford Green Awards.
+Members of the Energy & Environment Committee all contribute to the Medford Energy Committee Blog.